googleforgames/open-match-docs/site/content/en/docs/Reference/glossary.md

 linkTitle: "Glossary"
 weight: 3
 description: >
-  Open Match uses a lot of Cloud native tools.
+  Open Match uses a lot of Cloud-native tools.
 Here's what they mean.
 ---

 **Docker Image**